emcrisostomo/fswatch/README.md

 The event stream is created even if any of the paths do not exist yet.
 If they are created after `fswatch` is launched, change events will be properly received.
-Depending on the watchher being used, newly created paths will be monitored after the amount of configured latency has elapsed.
+Depending on the watcher being used, newly created paths will be monitored after the amount of configured latency has elapsed.

 The output of `fswatch` can be piped to other program in order to process it